 Also known as the “happiness hormone,” dopamine is the brain chemical linked to feelings of happiness, pleasure, motivation, and motor skills.
-The effect of dopamine in the brain can be clearly seen when one suffers from low levels of it.
+You can see the effect of dopamine in the brain when one suffers from low levels of it.

 Low levels of dopamine is associated with Parkinson’s disease and other neurological disruptions particularly on the control of movement.
 Dopamine deficiency also leads to loss of motivation, lack of pleasure, and problems in concentration.

 A 2005 study revealed that dopamine plays a role in the development of depression.
 Researchers found out that serotonin is not just the only neurotransmitter responsible for clinical depression; significantly low levels of dopamine may also lead to it.